ravideepch/sky-api-tests/README.md

 	# Pytest is used to run tests,
         1. To run all tests run below command from project root folder python3 -m pytest
+        2. To run all tests in parallel for example in 3 instances use below command python3 -m pytest -n 3
-        2. To run a specific test file python3 -m pytest python_test_file_name.py
+        3. To run a specific test file python3 -m pytest python_test_file_name.py

 # 3. To exit test framework and docker